paulvanderlaken/dpg-dataday-sql/part2/track3_strategist/level1/strat68.md

 > **Difficulty:** 4 / 10

 ### Business context
-Now that we’ve confirmed 1997 is the most recent full year of data, it’s time to dive into **how revenue has evolved over time**.
-The strategy team wants to see **monthly revenue trends** starting from January 1997 — both in total and broken down by **customer segment**.
-This analysis will form the backbone of a recurring executive dashboard.
+As part of the **Momentum Matters** initiative, you’ve confirmed that 1997 is the most recent full year of order data.
+Leadership now wants to understand **how revenue evolved month by month**, and how performance varied **across customer segments**.

+This breakdown will form the backbone of a **recurring executive dashboard**, helping TPCH track seasonal trends, identify outperforming segments, and plan targeted commercial actions.

 Your task is to prepare a dataset suitable for use in **Snowflake’s built-in time series chart**.
 Make sure the output includes:
 - the **month** (e.g., 1997-01, 1997-02, …),